Azure/azure-openapi-validator/docs/rules.md

 API path with PUT operation defined MUST have even number of segments (i.e. end in {resourceType}/{resourceName} segments).

 Please refer to [even-segmented-path-for-put-operation.md](./even-segmented-path-for-put-operation.md) for details.

+### ExceptionMandateForTenantLevelApiPath

+Tenant level API's are not allowed for a PUT operation.
+Exception from PAS team is mandatory for the very first implementation.
+Once the exception is granted author would need to suppress the error being flagged using https://github.com/Azure/autorest/blob/main/docs/generate/suppress-warnings.md#suppress-warnings

+Please refer to [exception-mandate-for-tenant-level-api-path.md](./exception-mandate-for-tenant-level-api-path.md) for details.

 ### ExtensionResourcePathPattern